noqcks/gucci/README.md

 # Get

+If you have go installed

 ```
 go get github.com/noqcks/gucci
 ```

-To install the binary, download the latest release and move it into your path.
+Or you can just download the binary and move it into your path

 ```
 wget -q https://github.com/noqcks/gucci/releases/download/v0.0.1/gucci-v0.0.1-darwin-amd64